-One of the best ways to provide your staff with clarity and accountability, is to write a great position description that is well understood, and regularly reviewed.
+One of the best ways to provide your staff with clarity and accountability, is to write a great position description that is well understood, and can be regularly reviewed.

-Position descriptions are often pigeonholed into a HR department folder and filed away.
-Undermined as a checkbox task, position descriptions are highly underutilised.
-However, if position descriptions are engaged with, they have the opportunity to empower your staff by giving them clear direction.
+Position descriptions are often pigeonholed into an HR department folder and filed away.
+Undermined as a checkbox task, position descriptions are highly under-utilised.
+However, if position descriptions are written well and engaged with, they have the opportunity to empower your staff by giving them clear direction.

 Here’s how to write a great position description…